pikarpov-LANL/Sapsan/docs/joss/paper.md

 all abstractions and necessary classes are located, lib where scientific context is coming to play implementing abstractions from core module and wrapping it up as reusable models in our case turbulence subgrid models and CLI - command line interface for project boilerplate initialization.
-Idea behind Sapsan approach is simple - organization of workflow within experiments which encapsulate data preparation and optimization \& training leading to a ready-to-go model (Fig. \ref{fig:high_sapsan}).
+Idea behind Sapsan approach is simple - organization of workflow within experiments which encapsulate data preparation and optimization \& training leading to a ready-to-go model (Fig.1).
 Now, let's consider a physical context in which we are working.
 In particular let's take the example of turbulence subgrid modeling, e.g. a model to predict turbulent behavior at the under-resolved simulation scales